Health, DNA & Breedplan Requirements for Official Society Shows & Sales

 These cards can be obtained either from a CHeCS Herd Health provider, the Society or downloaded here:-

-Sale Animal Health Declaration for BVD and TB
+Sale Animal Health Declaration Form for BVD and TB

 These declaration forms can be obtained from the Society or downloaded here:-

-As from the 1st January, 2017 all animals, both Male & Female (with exception of calves sold at foot), submitted for entry in an Official Society Sale must be DNA tested and results lodged with the Society at the time of close of entries.
+All animals both male and female (with exception of calves sold at foot), submitted for entry in an official society sale must be DNA tested and results lodged with the Society prior to the sale date.

 The test to include:-